EC Default Banner

 Why are we collecting it, and what are we doing with it (Purpose)?

-• To enrol you on your course and add you to our college system, although you are still enrolled at your school, we need to know who will be on the course and collect specific details from you.
+• To enrol you on your course and add you to our college system, although you are still enrolled at your school, the College needs to know who will be on the course and collect certain details from you.
+Where the College is the awarding body for your course, we will also use your information for certification (to award you the qualification you are studying for).

 • To meet our duty of care to you and other legal obligations – including health and safety and safeguarding laws; to ensure reasonable adjustments are in place where you have declared you have a disability; to protect your vital interests or someone else’s, e.g. in a medical emergency; to monitor equality of opportunity and eliminate unlawful discrimination under the UK Equality Act 2010.

-• To analyse student applications for business, planning, and equal opportunities purposes, the college analyses applications by key protected characteristic groups (including age, disability, gender reassignment, race, religion or belief, gender, and sexual orientation) to plan and improve its services and curriculum offering.
+• To analyse student applications for business, planning and equal opportunities purposes, the college analyses student applications, including by key protected characteristic groups (including age, disability, gender reassignment, race, religion or belief, gender, and sexual orientation), to plan and improve its services and curriculum offering.
 Analysing applications by key protected characteristic groups is part of the college’s responsibilities under the Public Sector Equality Duty, as set out in the Equality Act 2010.
 This information (where you choose to supply it) will not be used in any selection or allocation process.

-• To meet our responsibilities in relation to your school and local authority, and Skills Development Scotland, we will share basic information with your School and local authority (for example, City of Edinburgh Council, Midlothian and East Lothian councils).
+• To meet our responsibilities in relation to your school and local authority, the Scottish Government and Skills Development Scotland, we will share basic information with your School and local authority (for example, City of Edinburgh Council, Midlothian and East Lothian councils) and with relevant Scottish Government bodies

 • To promote the college, we may take photographs, other images and recordings of students for possible use in our publicity and promotional material in print and online on our websites and social media.
 We may also inform you about college services, college events, or other direct marketing purposes.